Blog

 Why Install a Gun Safe in the Garage?

-There are a variety of reasons to install your gun safe in the garage.
-The most practical one being, that’s where you have room for it.
-Depending on the layout of your home and size of gun safe you purchase, it might be you don’t have a place big enough to handle your safe.
+• Space — Depending on the layout of your home and size of gun safe you purchase, it might be you don’t have a place big enough to handle your safe.
+Your garage may be your only reasonable option.

 How Do You Safely Install a Gun Safe in Your Garage?